journeypiper22/Threat-Hunting-Toolkit-PowerShell-Scripts-for-Azure-AD-Monitoring/README.md

 ### Features

-* Graph API filtering by sign-in metadata
+* Microsoft Graph API filtering by sign-in metadata
-* IPv6 exclusion to reduce noise (optional)
+* Optional exclusion of IPv4 or IPv6 traffic
+* New parameter to search for specific IP address
 * Pop-up alerts for new activity
 * Launches `UserSessionReview.ps1` for each new user detected
-* Outputs formatted tables and preserves results
+* Displays formatted tables in Central Time (CDT)
-* Requires user to manually set the full file path to UserSessionReview.ps1 in the script
+* Automatically loops at defined intervals for continuous monitoring
+* Case-insensitive parameter support for IP version

 ### Setup Note
 Before running ThreatHunter.ps1, you must update the following line with the actual path to the UserSessionReview.ps1 script on your system: